firefly-iii/docs/new-docs/advanced-installation/cron.md

   command: sh -c "echo \"0 3 * * * wget https://<Firefly III URL>/cron/run/<TOKEN>\" | crontab - && crond -f -L /dev/stdout"
 ```

-Of course too you replace `<Firefly III URL>` with your Firefly III URL and replace `<TOKEN>` with your command line token.
-You can find it in your profile.
+Write your Firefly III URL in the place of `<Firefly III URL>` and put your command line token in the place of `<TOKEN>`.
+Both are can be found in your profile.